danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 ### I thought you said WebSockets Scale

-Yes i said that.
+Yes I said that.
 The reason our current setup won't scale is simply because of the way we're running `uWSGI`; with processes and threads like a normal python `WSGI` server runs.

 An Easy solution would be to increase the processes but that can only take us to probably a few hundred users or less depending on your server's resources.